This recipe is gluten free, dairy free & refined sugar free. To find out the secret ingredient, you will need to subscribe! See below for details.

 This Easter I wanted to create an Easter egg that was filled with something delicious, rather than disappointingly hollow when you bite into it.
 Deciding on the perfect surprise filling was easy.
 Most of us will agree that chocolate and peanut butter are one of the best combinations out there.
 Reece's peanut butter cups are a testament to that!
 What better to fill an Easter egg with than creamy, salty peanut butter?

 When creating desserts my mission is to re-appropriate something delicious, but less healthy, that I used to love in my childhood.
 The result must be a far healthier version of an old favourite, with absolutely no taste sacrifice.
 This means playing around with healthier ingredients until magic suddenly happens.
 This recipe was no exception.

-When you read the ingredients for the peanut butter dough filling you may be surprised to find SECRET INGREDIENT in there.
+When you read the ingredients for the peanut butter dough filling you may be surprised to find chickpeas in there.
 This is certainly not an ingredient you would expect to find in a sweet recipe, but don't cast this one aside just yet.